In a 2014 article for WorkDesign Magazine, respected leader in workplace innovation Gary Miciunas wrote:

 When designing your space, always keep in mind the three C's: concentration, collaboration, and community.

-A well-designed work space should take into consideration the three C's and find a healthy balance between all three.
+A well-designed work space should take into consideration the three C's and strike a healthy balance between them.